Measuring the impact of brand reputation

 - Repeat purchase rate: This is another metric that requires no outside surveys or information.
 You calculate your repeat purchase rate by dividing the number of repeat customers in a given one-year period by the total unique customers in that same annual period.
 If, year over year, you’re seeing a decrease in your repeat purchase rate, you likely have a degrading corporate reputation.

 Qualitative vs. quantitative corporate reputation measurement

 Over the years, many researchers have worked to create a formula for measuring corporation reputation value.
 One of the challenges is that any true measurement of the value of corporate reputation would have to include both quantitative factors (things you can count) and qualitative factors (people’s feelings and perceptions about their experiences with your company, products, and services).
 The industry has yet to universally accept any single measurement tactic because no matter how you approach calculating the value of something intangible like reputation, it requires some quantitative measurement.

 Here's a look at some of the studies and measurement models researchers have created.

 - Brand Equity Index: Bill Moran created the brand equity index using market share, relative price ratio, and durability of a brand.
-While the index is more quantitative, the measures are not always found to truly measure a brand’s value.
+While the index is more quantitative, the measures are not always found to measure a brand’s value truly.